curtisgibby/jTags/README.md

 contribute to jTags:
 -----------------

-* post an issue on github with the jTag name followed by a description of it's function or the function itself.
+* post an issue on github with the jTag name followed by a description of its function or the function itself.

 * help improve jTags and the standard extensions : add new features , tackle compattibility issues and more.